 Just to reiterate, you’ll want the following PPFD readings on your plants:

-20 mole/day (the bare minimum PPFD): 308 umol across whole coverage area for 18hr during vegetation.
+20 mole/day (the bare minimum PPFD): 308 umol across whole coverage area for 18hr during the vegetative phase.
 462 umol across whole coverage area for 12hr during flowering.

-40 mole/day (the maximum PPFD): 617 umol across whole coverage area for 18hr during vegetation.
+40 mole/day (the maximum PPFD): 617 umol across whole coverage area for 18hr during the vegetative phase.
 926 umol across whole coverage area for 12hr during flowering.

 If you aren’t getting these minimum levels of PPFD then you need a stronger grow light.

 You can watch the informational video I made on this topic below, or take a look at one of the recommended lights on the list below.
 I also wrote a separate article on calculating grow light coverage.

 Either way, as long as you follow the steps laid out here, you should be able to find yourself a high quality LED grow light!

 Below we’ll go through three LED grow lights that provide sufficient PPFD for your marijuana plants (or other plants).
 These aren’t the most cheap LED grow lights, but you’ll get what you pay for.
 These are among the best LED grow lights due to their PPFD capability.

 There’s nothing not to love about the Scynce Raging Kush.
 Fully customizable white spectrum, control via phone app, and incredible intensity over an entire 4x4 space.

 I personally think it’s the best LED grow light on the whole market, and in terms of emitting intense enough light over your grow space, it certainly does the job.

 Does the Scynce Raging Kush provide enough light intensity (PPFD) for your plants?